Maryam announces to return Pakistan on Friday

-LONDON, Jul 7 (APP):Maryam Nawaz, daughter of former prime minister Muhammad Nawaz Sharif, Saturday announced to return Pakistan next Friday.
+LONDON, Jul 7 (APP):Maryam Nawaz, daughter of former prime minister Muhammad Nawaz Sharif, Saturday announced to return to Pakistan next Friday.

 Talking to media-persons here, she said the doctors treating her mother Begum Kulsoom had given hope that she would regain senses in a couple of days.